Episode 8: The Evolution of Enablement Maturity

 HK: Absolutely!
 Thank you so much, Shawnna.

 SS: Thank you to our audience for listening to this episode of the Win Win podcast.
-Be sure to tune in next time for more insights on how you can maximize enablement success with Highspot.
+Be sure to tune in next time for more insights on how you can maximise enablement success with Highspot.